 Know what the GDPR is about

-The first thing you need to do is ensure that you know what the GDPR is about.
-This helps you and others in your business, to understand the new policies that you have to follow.
+The first thing you need to do is ensure that you know what the GDPR is about and what has changed.
+This helps you and others in your business understand the new policies that you must follow.
 One of the main aims of the GDPR is to give people living in the EU greater control over the way their personal data is collected and processed.

 Understand what the GDPR means for you

 It’s important to know why the GDPR has been created, but your business cannot hope to meet GDPR requirements if it does not understand how it is affected by the GDPR.
 Many businesses believe that they do not have to comply with GDPR.
 For a great number of these, this is not true.
 Most online businesses will find that they are affected by the new regulations, even if they do not have a base in an EU member state.
 Here are some facts which you may find interesting.